gruntwork-io/terragrunt/docs/_docs/02_features/execute-terraform-commands-on-multiple-units-at-once.md

         └── tfplan.json

 # combine binary and json plans
-$ terragrunt run-all plan --terragrunt-out-dir /tmp/all --terragrunt-json-out-dir /tmp/all
+$ terragrunt run-all plan --out-dir /tmp/all --json-out-dir /tmp/all
 $ tree /tmp/all
 /tmp/all
 ├── app1